berkakkaya/berkakkaya/README.md

 After learning Java (and Kotlin - maybe) I also want to learn Flutter.
 It looks very interesting and exciting to me.
 Also I know Node.js but I'm a beginner of it.

-Besides from these also I know Node.js but I'm a beginner of it.

 If you want to follow me on Twitter [here is my profile.](https://twitter.com/berkakkayaaa) (Tweets in Turkish, I don't write tweets in English for now, sorry)